 We all know that stress is bad for us but did you know it can trigger an immune molecule in the brain that damages memory?
-Researchers with the Baylor College of Medicine in Houston and McGill University in Montreal conducted studies on the enzyme PKR, particularly PKR deficiency, and they learned that reduced PKR can result in improved memory.
+Researchers at the Baylor College of Medicine in Houston and McGill University in Montreal conducted studies on the enzyme PKR, particularly PKR deficiency, and they learned that reduced PKR can result in improved memory.

 PKR, which protects against viral infections, works as a stress responder that can cause cell death and also regulates synaptic activity as it relates to the formation of memories, according to PopSci.
-PKR activation is experienced by patients that have Alzheimer’s, Huntington’s and other neurological diseases.
+PKR activation is experienced by patients that have Alzheimer’s, Huntington’s, and other neurological diseases.

 Researchers genetically modified mice to not have a gene that’s used in the creation of PKR and put them through memory tests that required the mice to use visual cues to find a hidden platform inside a circular pool.
 Mice that still had the PKR gene had to repeat the test several time over numerous days in order to remember where the platform was, but the mice without the PKR gene learned the location of the platform after just one training session.